OfirTheOne/Inject-env-variables-ionic-heroku/README.md

 * first, manage two envaierments, prod and dev, with different behaviors - in this case **inject different envaierment variables values in dev mode and prod mode**. <br>
 * seconde, inject envaierment variable - conataininig **sensitive values** - on the heroku server **without it sitting in the repo**. <br>

-we dealing with multiples framework in this process Angular, Ionic, Webpack and Heroku
+we dealing with multiples framework in this process Angular, Ionic, Webpack and Heroku.
 <br><br><br>

 ## The idea to solve this :